dsaunders88/fresh-airtable-reading-tracker/README.md

----
-title: About the Library
+# About
----

-Welcome to my personal library!
-This is my (ambitious, flawed, but gratifying) work-in-progress to build my ideal reading tracker app using Airtable and Deno Fresh.
+This is an experiment in building a dynamic, server-side rendered reading tracker with Airtable and Deno Fresh.

-All of the book data is stored in an Airtable backend and is rendered on the server, on-demand, on this website.
-HTMX progressively enhances Fresh's zero client-side JavaScript with dynamic fetching (requiring no page reloads) and snappy navigation.
+All of the reading activity data is stored in an Airtable backend.
+HTMX progressively enhances Fresh's zero client-side JavaScript with dynamic fetching on request.

 You can read more about my process of building this project here: